couchbasecloud/terraform-provider-couchbase-capella/CONTRIBUTING.md

 ~> **Notice:** Acceptance tests create real resources, and often cost money to run.
 Please note in any PRs made if you are unable to pay to run acceptance tests for your contribution.
 We will accept "best effort" implementations of acceptance tests in this case and run them for you on our side.
 This may delay the contribution but we do not want your contribution blocked by funding.
 - Run `make testacc`

-## Discovering New API features

-Most of the new features of the provider are using [capella-public-apis](https://docs.couchbase.com/cloud/management-api-guide/management-api-intro.html)
-Public APIs are updated automatically, tracking all new Capella features.

 ## Appendix B - Creating your own environment variables